shulinzhaozhao/fuseki1/README.md

   az acr create --resource-group myResourceGroup --name myregistry --sku Basic

-  example: az acr create --resource-group lilianGroup --name lilianregistry --sku Basic
+  example: az acr create --resource-group shulinGroup --name shulinregistry --sku Basic

   Replace myRegistry with a unique name for your ACR and myResourceGroup with the name you created previously.